PowerShell/DscResource.Tests/README.md

 - When common tests are running on another repository than DscResource.Tests the DscResource.Tests unit and integration tests are removed from the list of tests to run ([issue #189](https://github.com/PowerShell/DscResource.Tests/issues/189)).
-- Fix ModuleVersion number value inserted into manifest in Nuget package produced in Invoke-AppveyorAfterTestTask ([issue #193](https://github.com/PowerShell/DscResource.Tests/issues/193)).
+- Fix ModuleVersion number value inserted into manifest in NuGet package produced in Invoke-AppveyorAfterTestTask ([issue #193](https://github.com/PowerShell/DscResource.Tests/issues/193)).
 - Fix TestRunner.Tests.ps1 to make compatible with Pester 4.0.7 ([issue #196](https://github.com/PowerShell/DscResource.Tests/issues/196)).
 - Improved WikiPages.psm1 to include the EmbeddedInstance to the datatype in the